Robust Sensing of Low-Rank Matrices with Non-Orthogonal Sparse Decomposition: Proofs

+is just a finite composition of semialgebraic basic units.
+Consequently, the functional $J_\abg^R$ has the KL-property and hence meets all basic requirements in \cite{attouch2010proximal,bolte2014proximal}.

-Let us briefly discuss why the claim of \cite[Theorem 10]{attouch2010proximal} still holds if $(\U_k,\V_k)$ is defined via alternating minimization in Algorithm \ref{alg:AM} and not proximal alternating minimization as in \cite{attouch2010proximal}.
-We need the following observation.
+Whereas this suffices to deduce Theorem \ref{LocalConvergence_PALM} from the results in \cite{bolte2014proximal}, it requires some additional work to see that the claim of \rev{\cite[Theorem 3.3]{attouch2010proximal}} is still valid if the sequence $(\U_k,\V_k)$ is defined via alternating minimization in Algorithm \ref{alg:AM} and not proximal alternating minimization as in \cite{attouch2010proximal}.
+We first make the following observation, which replaces \cite[Lemma 3.1]{attouch2010proximal}.

 \begin{lemma} For $J_\abg^R$ and $(\U_k,\V_k)$ defined by Algorithm \ref{alg:AM}, we have that {} and {} which implies that $\lim_{k \rightarrow \infty} \round{ \norm{\U_k - \U_{k+1}}{F}^2 + \norm{\V_k - \V_{k+1}}{F}^2 } = 0$.
 Moreover, {} where $\A_\V \colon \R^{n_1\times R} \rightarrow \R^m$ is defined such that $\A_\V(\U) = \A(\U\V^\top)$. \end{lemma}{}